 neglect: Any serious act or omission by a person having the care of a child that, within the bounds of cultural tradition, constitutes a failure to provide conditions that are essential for the healthy physical and emotional development of the child.

-not in education, employment or training (NEET): People aged 15–24 who are not engaged in any study, training or employment.
+not in education, employment or training (NEET): People (usually young people aged 15–24) who are not engaged in any study, training or employment.
 These people are often at greater risk of long-term unemployment and disadvantage.

 non-dependent child: Natural, adopted, step or foster child of a couple or lone parent usually resident in the household, who is aged 15 or over and is not a full-time student aged 15–24, and who has no identified partner or child of their own usually resident in the household.
 This definition applies to the Australian Bureau of Statistics Census of Population and Housing and may differ somewhat from definitions in other collections.
 See also dependent child.